Types of steps and where they come from

 Custom Step Types

-If you need to create a step type that is unique to your environment, the Gravity Flow Step Framework provides you with that flexibility.
+If you need to create a step type that is unique to your environment, the Gravity Flow Step Framework offers the flexibility to do so.
 It allows you to extend an existing step type or start from a generic base class to define what happens at each phase of the steps execution during a workflow.

-- Administrators can select the step to route an entry workflow to it directly from the admin actions box.
+• Administrators can choose the step to route an entry workflow to it directly from the admin actions box.